victornardim/boa-entrega/authenticator/README.md

 # Authenticator

-This application authenticate the credentials for all applications from logistic services management.
+This application authenticate the credentials for all the other Boa Entrega's app.